 I started keeping my kids at home due to the pandemic but I honestly plan on keeping them at home long term at this point.
 Though we often have power struggles and it’s hard to teach one kid while the other two are playing, or fighting each other, I feel it’s what’s right for our family.

-Beyond COVID, I don’t want to be a helicopter parent but I also want to protect my kids from what I can.
-I want to protect them from bullying as much as I can, from having to participate in 5x yearly fire drills with blaring noises which I know would really set off at least two of them with sensory concerns.
+While I don’t want to be a helicopter parent, I do want to protect my kids from what I can.
+I want to protect them from bullying as much as I can, from having to participate in 5x yearly fire drills with blaring noises which I know would really set off at least two of them with sensory issues.
 I want to protect them from having to participate in 5x yearly lockdown drills and the possibility of an actual lockdown and school shooter situation.

 When I was working in the schools, I remember the fear in elementary school aged kids’ eyes during the lock down drills especially.
 Even though I worked in smaller cities of less than 10,000 people throughout my short career, there were at least two instances where we had a real lockdown because there was a concern of a school shooting taking place.
 We weren’t in the inner city, this is suburban/rural cities, it can happen anywhere.